tony-sunny/react-study-games/README.md

 ### `npm run build:dev`

-Creates bundle for development and watches for changes using webpack.
+Creates bundle for development and watches for changes.

-### `npm run build:dev`

-Starts a local server in build directory.

 ### `npm run build`

-Creates bundle for production using webpack.
+Creates bundle for production using.

 ### `npm run prettier`